 30- Against digital waste.
 Joan Clotet

 31- First step in the Personal Brand: The Purpose.
-Carola Morato
+Carola Morató

-32- In selection of people, first kindness and then talent: 10 measures to attract workers.
+32- In selection of people, First kindness and then talent: 10 measures to attract workers.
 Alfonso Alcántara

-33- When the complaint sinks you (professionally).
+33- When the complaint sinks you (Professionally).
 Meme Romero

 34- Drawing ideas, tools for learning, predictions of the future of work.
 Ricard Lloria